dmnielsen/scrape_sbtb/README.md

 2016-09-29: Updated booklinks.py to update SQL table with new reviews

-2017-02-21: I see the issue that I'm having with genres.
-In the new format "themes" are also linked (and not differentiated in the html) in the callout, so I'm pulling not just genres, but also the listed themes.

 2017-03-13: The scraping functions differentiate between genre and theme now!
 While paging through a couple results, I discovered that there are also now occasional "archetypes."
 My code ignores these and will not capture them.

 Also, I've added a test mode for the scraping functions so I don't have to manually toggle between how the files are read